AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 ### The Problem
-From early on in the project we had the problem that groups of enemies that are attacking the player at the same time are very hard to keep track of.
+From early on in the project we had the problem that groups of enemies that were attacking the player at the same time are very hard to keep track of.

 <img width="2543" height="1129" alt="image" src="https://github.com/user-attachments/assets/e4c1b027-ddd3-4c75-9037-c6cfc3f8a3ab" />